vapoursynth/vapoursynth/doc/functions/video/convolution.rst

    *mode*
       Selects the type of convolution.
-Possible values are "s", for square, "h" for horizontal, and "v" for vertical.
+Possible values are "s", for square, "h" for horizontal, "v" for vertical, and "hv" or "vh" for both horizontal and vertical.

    How to apply a simple blur equivalent to Avisynth's Blur(1):